 The deliberations of the Selection Committee shall be treated as confidential.

-The result shall be forwarded by the Chairman of the Selection Committee/Company Secretary to the Executive Board of BirdLife South Africa for approval.
+The results shall be forwarded by the Chairman of the Selection Committee/HR Manager to the Board of Directors, BirdLife South Africa for approval.

-The Chairman of Executive Board shall inform the necessary parties of the outcome and, where positive, shall award the medal at the next Annual General Meeting of the organisation, which determines the year of the award.
+The Chairman of the Board of Directors shall inform the necessary parties of the outcome and, where positive, shall award the medal at the next Annual General Meeting of the organisation, which determines the year of the award.

 The recipient shall give a Gill Memorial Medal Address at the Annual General Meeting.